 - Twin Lake Road to Greenway Road: 1.4 miles.
 Likely too many jams.

 - Greenway Road to Hwy TT: 4.0 miles.
 Passes through the Deansville State Wildlife Area.
-Logjams are likely a major concern, but some of these should be cleaned or are in the process of being cleaned up.
+Logjams are likely a major concern, but some of these should be cleaned out in the process of being cleaned out.
 Greenway Road is likely NOT a feasible access.